 - Saturday, February 23, 2019 | 8:00 pm

-For its twenty-seventh anniversary, the extraordinary singers in Augmented 8 will bring together the best of contemporary a cappella music.
-This year, the concert will feature five beloved local and national groups.
-All are welcome to join us for this wonderful evening of music that’s attended and enjoyed by hundreds of our neighbors.
-Click here to RSVP.
+For its twenty-seventh anniversary, the extraordinary singers in Augmented 8 brought together the best of contemporary a cappella music.
+The 2019 concert featured five beloved local and national groups.
+We had a wonderful evening of music that was attended and enjoyed by hundreds of our neighbors.

 SOS supports organizations that help people experiencing homelessness in the DC region, including Friendship Place.

 Spring Symposium: Homeward DC

 - Tuesday, April 02, 2019 | 6:15 pm - 8:30 pm